Nevada’s Historic Preservation and Archaeological Awareness Month

 2. Explore your Main Street.
 From Gardnerville to Genoa to Reno to Las Vegas, every town has a historic core or "Main Street".
 Go out to a historic restaurant, an old movie house, brewery, shop at stores in older buildings, or explore neighborhoods with older homes.

 3. Take a Trip, Tour or a Ride.
 From trains, to trails to urban hikes - history is all around.
-Many historical sites and homes are availble for tours.
+Many historical sites and homes are available for tours.
 Check with your local Historical Society, Chamber of Commerce or Nevada's Historic Resources map for where to find historic resources near you, or for new or favorite places you will be visiting.

 4. Architectural Scavenger Hunts.
 Some communities feature architectural scavenger hunts such as Carson City.
 How many Victorian, Craftsman, brick homes or buildings can you find?
 Encourage your local community to participate and create one.

-6. Learn about Historic Preservation.
+5. Learn about Historic Preservation.
 Groups like the National Trust for Historic Preservation and the National Park Service have webinars about historic preservation and workshops on restoring historic resources.

-7. Get Involved.
+6. Get Involved.
 Want to save historic places that matter to you?
 Support your local main street and preservation organization, speak with your elected officials, and let others know why historic preservation is an important part of your community.
 Volunteer your time or become a member of a preservation group, historical society or main street program.

 Here are some additional places, ideas and resources for celebrating the unique cultural resources found in the Silver State.
 Enjoy!